 Press Release, Centre for Business Research, University of Cambridge

-Treasury economic modelling is flawed say economists from the Centre for Business Research (CBR), Judge Business School, University of Cambridge
+Treasury economic modelling is flawed say economists from the Centre for Business Research (CBR), Cambridge Judge Business School, University of Cambridge.

 The new paper “How the Economics Profession Got it Wrong on Brexit”, predicts that the decision to take the UK out of the European Union will only have a small negative impact on economic growth over the coming years, and is likely to have a minor impact on living standards.
 These conclusions contrast with the large negative impacts predicted by others and particularly by the Treasury.

 The paper is written by Ken Coutts and Graham Gudgin who are both Honorary Research Associates at the CBR, and Jordan Buchanan of the Ulster University Economic Policy Centre.
 Graham Gudgin is also Chief Economic Advisor at Policy Exchange, London, visiting Professor at the University of Ulster and Chairman of the Advisory Board of the Ulster University Economic Policy Centre.
 Ken Coutts is also Emeritus Assistant Director of Research in the Faculty of Economics, and Life Fellow in Economics, Selwyn College, at the University of Cambridge.